 Independent Travel Training

-The aim of ITT is for young people to gain total travel independence, following positive safe travel practice with the assistance of an adult.
+The aim of ITT is for people to gain total travel independence, following positive safe travel practice with the assistance of an adult.

 - gain an understanding of safe practice, leading to a reduction of road accidents

 - gain increased self-esteem